FumiyukiKato/verify-ldp/README.md

 # verify-ldp
-This repository is forked from this briliant remote attestation sample code https://github.com/svartkanin/linux-sgx-remoteattestation.
+This repository is based on this briliant remote attestation sample code https://github.com/svartkanin/linux-sgx-remoteattestation.

+## description

+Overview, Client(Service Provider) sends their private data to Server(ISV) on TLS session.

+Client verify Server's runtime and program integirity using [remote attestation](https://software.intel.com/en-us/articles/code-sample-intel-software-guard-extensions-remote-attestation-end-to-end-example).

+Client send encrypted private data to Server, and in SGX of Server side, data is perturbed with Randomized Response.

+## execution
+Supporting IAS v3 API and v2.8 sgxsdk
+I use my fork sdk https://github.com/FumiyukiKato/linux-sgx

-You register Intel Attestation Service and get nesessary information to commuticate with IAS.
+You have to register Intel Attestation Service and get nesessary information to commuticate with IAS.

-You have to set following env variables.
+Set following env variables.

 ```c++
 static string server_crt    = std::getenv("SERVER_CRT"); // certificate for the HTTPS connection between the SP and the App